specklesystems/speckle-docs/user/connectors.md

 # Introduction

-Our Desktop Connectors are plugins for some of the most popular AEC software, including:
+Our desktop connectors are plugins for some of the most popular AEC software, including:

 - [Autodesk Revit](/user/revit)
 - [Dynamo](/user/dynamo)